 Frequently Asked Questions

-That depends on the mustard used in the dressing.
-I use Grey Poupon, which is vegan.
+For starters, I use Grey Poupon mustard, which is vegan.
 However, some mustard is made with honey and is not vegan.
 If in doubt, always google to verify.

 More Salad Recipes